American Express Air Miles Platinum Credit Card ReviewPosted April 10, 2017 - updated March 24, 2020 in Reviews

 The AIR MILES program is wildly popular in Canada.
 However, the parent company Loyalty One has made some missteps in the past year or so, angering customers with policy changes, such as attempting to introduce an expiry policy and devaluing points.
 Even so, the program offers consumers many benefits and redemption options.

-- New American Express® AIR MILES®* Platinum Credit Card Cardmembers, earn a Welcome Bonus of 2,000 AIR MILES®* Reward Miles when you charge a total of $1,500 in purchases to your Card within your first three months of Cardmembership.
-That's enough for a select flight.
+- New American Express® AIR MILES®* Platinum Credit Card Cardmembers, earn a Welcome Bonus of 2,000 AIR MILES®* Bonus Miles when you charge a total of $1,500 in purchases to your Card within your first three months of Cardmembership.
+That's enough for a select flight

-- Earn 1 Mile for every $10 in Card purchases at eligible AIR MILES®* Partners
+- Earn 1 Mile for every $10 in Card purchases everywhere else.

 - Full credit card details